lusiux/ablage/README.md

 - Usage instrustion
 - Apache snippet
 - Document sources of javascript code and bootstrap
+- Remove local versions of bootstrap, jquery, jquery-ui and magisuggest from repository
 - Screenshots
 - Cleanup of result page